mbswe/keyper/README.md

 # Keyper

 ## Overview

-A simple in-memory key-value store server, similar to a basic Redis clone.
-It supports various commands to set, get...
+Keyper is a simple in-memory key-value store server, similar to a basic Redis clone.
+It supports various commands to set, get, delete, and manipulate data.
 The server also features a journaling system to log all modifying transactions for recovery purposes.

 ## Running the Server